ImperialCollegeLondon/RCDS-intro-to-machine-learning/README.md

 Please ensure that you have Orange 3 installed and working before the first session.

-The Anaconda data science platform includes Orange 3, and may be the easiest way to install: https://www.anaconda.com/ .

-Alternatively, you can install Orange 3 from https://orange.biolab.si/download .
+You can install Orange 3 from https://orange.biolab.si/download .

 To check that everything is working properly, please follow the steps in this first tutorial video:
 [Getting Started with Orange 01: Welcome to Orange](https://www.youtube.com/watch?v=HXjnDIgGDuI)  .